peterhanania/Discord-Package/features.md

 We understand that most websites shared on Discord are scams.
 They tend to steal your credentials and information but rest assured that we are not one of them.

-- We do not store any form of data as we don't have any third party services.
+- We do not store any form of data

 - Our code is fully open sourced and available for inspection on the Github repository.
 - We do not have a backend server.
 Everything runs on the frontend.